 Danske Spil a the Danish national lottery that asked Denmark to ban sports betting ads, The Local reports.

-This happened in the context of sports betting industry having to advocate the ethical side of their business and a similar ban in the UK.
+This happened in the context of the sports betting industry has to advocate the ethical side of their business and a similar ban in the UK.

 Several Danish parties liked the proposal and claimed they will work on the bill and present it to the parliament.